Links on Android Authority may earn us a commission. Learn more.

 The device comes with a MIL-STD-810H certification, which makes it a great tool to carry around on your way to meetings, sites, and other workplaces.
 Internals are just as great as externals, too.
 You can get the Asus Chromebook Flip CX3 with up to an 11th-gen Intel Core i7 processor, as much as 16 GB of RAM, Wi-Fi 6 support, and a 14-inch Full HD screen.

-The best for students: Acer Chromebook Spin 514
+The best for students: Samsung Galaxy Chromebook 2 360

-Students have specific needs, and the Acer Chromebook Spin 514 is likely to meet them all.
+Students have specific needs, and the Samsung Galaxy Chromebook 2 360 will likely meet them all.
 This Chromebook tablet convertible offers plenty of value for a very reasonable price.
 It’s also one of the few MIL-STD-810H certified devices on this list — a grade beyond the more common MIL-STD-810G rating.

 The best budget Chromebook tablet: Asus Chromebook Detachable CM3